irvingdinh/blog/src/content/posts/2025/11/telegram-to-blog-with-n8n/index.md

 date: 2025-11-28T13:58:02+07:00
 title: "Writing Blog Posts From Telegram With n8n and Codex CLI"
 tags: [automation, n8n, blogging, ai]
+description: "Today I set up a small n8n workflow that lets me turn a Telegram message into a blog post — including this one."
 ---

 Today I set up a small n8n workflow that lets me turn a Telegram message into a blog post — including this one.